httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 Lists are arrays of zero or more members, each of which can be an Item ({{item}}) or an Inner List ({{inner-list}}), both of which can be Parameterized ({{param}}).

+An empty List is denoted by not serializing the field at all.
+This implies that fields defined as Lists have a default empty value.

-Each member is separated by a comma and optional whitespace.
+When serialised as a textual HTTP field, each member is separated by a comma and optional whitespace.
 For example, a field whose value is defined as a List of Tokens could look like:

 ~~~ http-message
 Example-List: sugar, tea, rum
 ~~~

-An empty List is denoted by not serializing the field at all.
-This implies that fields defined as Lists have a default empty value.

 Note that Lists can have their members split across multiple lines of the same header or trailer section, as per {{Section 5.3 of HTTP}}; for example, the following are equivalent: